Argonautica IV 183-235

 The Argonauts begin their Return

-A speech of encouragement from Jason before the Argonauts make their escape.
+Jason encourages the Argonauts before they make their escape.
 This is reported in direct speech.
 By contrast, it is followed by Aietes' threats stated indirectly (though see n.
 233-5.)

 183 ἐκίδνατο: "was spreading," < κίδναμαι: imperf. ind. pass.
 3rd. sg.
 (Il.
 8.1, 24.695).
 The episode of winning the Fleece is over and is marked, as it was at the beginning, by a time-indication (109–14n.)